 Rita E. Hauser is a woman of many accomplishments.
-She was a trailblazer for women in law, politics and foreign affairs at a time when few women entered the legal profession or achieved top-level positions in business and politics.
-She was instrumental in persuading Yasir Arafat and the Palestine Liberation Organization to renounce terrorism publicly and to recognize Israel.
-She has been involved in Republican presidential politics since Richard Nixon’s presidential campaign, and she was invited to join a major Wall Street law firm as its first woman partner.
+She was a trailblazer for women in law, politics, and foreign affairs at a time when few women entered the legal profession or achieved top-level positions in business and politics.
+She was instrumental in persuading Yasser Arafat and the Palestine Liberation Organization to renounce terrorism publicly and to recognize Israel.
+She was involved in Republican presidential politics beginning with Richard Nixon’s presidential campaign, and she was invited to join a major Wall Street law firm as its first woman partner.

 Hauser identified Golda Meir, whom she met during her tenure at the UN, as her mentor and role model.
 Meir inspired Hauser’s involvement in Middle East politics and encouraged her, a secular Jew, to learn more about Jewish history and her own Jewishness.

 In 1988 Rita Hauser and her husband, Gustave M. Hauser, created the Hauser Foundation, a private philanthropic organization, to “meet the challenge of bringing about the peaceful resolution of conflict and promoting democracy”—particularly in the Middle East.
 In 1996 the Hausers donated thirteen million dollars to Harvard Law School, the largest gift ever donated to a law school, to fund the building of Hauser Hall.
 They also founded Harvard’s Hauser Center for Nonprofit Organizations in 1997.
 Previously, they gave five million dollars to New York University Law School to establish the Global Law School Program, which supports the Hauser Scholar Program for postgraduate foreign students and advances the integration of foreign law into the law school curriculum.
 In 2001 they gave an additional five million dollars to the program, which was then renamed in their honor.
 In 1999 Hauser proposed the endowment of the Edward Said Chair of Middle Eastern Studies at Columbia University.
 She also helped fund the position, which was established in 2003.
-In 1992 Hauser left the full-time practice of law to manage the work of the Hauser Foundation, of which she is president.
-In her current capacity of counsel to the Stroock law firm, she continues practicing international law, with a client base in Europe, the Middle East and Latin America.
+In 1992 Hauser left the full-time practice of law to manage the work of the Hauser Foundation, of which she became president.

 Over the years Hauser has been the recipient of numerous awards and honors and currently serves on diverse boards of directors.
-In 2001 President George W. Bush appointed her to the President’s Foreign Intelligence Advisory Board and the President’s Intelligence Oversight Board.
+In 2001 President George W. Bush appointed her to the President’s Foreign Intelligence Advisory Board and the President’s Intelligence Oversight Board; she served through 2004 and was appointed again by President Barack Obama in 2009, serving through 2012.
 Hauser credits the “enormous support” she has received from her husband, whom she married in 1957, in helping her to handle her overlapping careers as wife, mother, attorney, United States representative to the UN and world traveler.
-Gustave Hauser, an attorney, business executive and pioneer of the modern cable television industry, is the chairman and CEO of Hauser Communications, Incorporated.
-They have two children, Ana Patricia (b.
+Gustave Hauser was an attorney, business executive, and pioneer of the modern cable television industry.
+He died at the age of 91 in August 2021.
+They had two children, Ana Patricia (b.
 1962) and Glenvil (b.
 1963).